-If you must work late at night in the studios, please be sure to let someone know where you are, and please keep a cell phone with you.
+If you work alone, late at night, please be sure to let someone know where you are, and please keep a cell phone with you.
 If you feel unsafe for any reason, you should call the UTEP police immediately (747-5611).
 Additionally, if you would like an escort to your car at night, please call the UTEP Police department, and they should accommodate your needs.
 Please inform me if there is a problem, and I will address it immediately with the proper authorities.

-• Work Removal
+Work Removal